Click To Call: (973) 377-7377

 Liability for Military Service

-The FHA prohibits discrimination based on an individual's liability for military service, including their current or past military service, reserve status, or National Guard membership.
+The New Jersey FHA prohibits discrimination based on an individual's liability for military service, including their current or past military service, reserve status, or National Guard membership.
 This protection ensures that service members and veterans are not subjected to discrimination in housing based on their military status or obligations.

 Source of Lawful Income Used for Rental or Mortgage Payments